-In addition, if the Issuer has elected to redeem or purchase the Securities pursuant to Condition 6.2 (General redemption option), 6.3 (Redemption upon the occurrence of a Regulatory Event), 6.4 (Redemption upon the occurrence of a Tax Event) or 6.5 (Purchase) and:
+In addition, if the Issuer has elected to redeem or purchase the Securities pursuant to Condition 6.2 (General redemption option), 6.3 (Redemption upon the occurrence of a Regulatory Event), 6.4 (Redemption upon the occurrence of a Tax Event), 6.5 (Redemption upon the occurrence of a Loss Absorption Disgualification Event), 6.6 (Clean-up Call Option), or 6.7 (Purchase) and:

-- (a) the Solvency Condition is not satisfied in respect of the relevant payment on the date scheduled for redemption or purchase; or - (b) prior to the relevant redemption or purchase date a Trigger Event occurs, the relevant redemption notice shall be automatically rescinded and shall be of no force and effect and the Prevailing Principal Amount of the Securities will not be due and payable.
+- (a) the Solvency Condition is not satisfied in respect of the relevant payment on the date scheduled for redemption or purchase; or - (b) prior to the relevant redemption or purchase date a Trigger Event occurs.

+the relevant redemption notice shall be automatically rescinded and shall be of no force and effect and the Prevailing Principal Amount of the Securities will not be due and payable.
 The Issuer shall give notice thereof to the Securityholders in accordance with Condition 15 (Notices), and to the Trustee and the Principal Paying Agent, as soon as possible following any such automatic rescission of a redemption notice.